JWrightEE/aws-cloud-resume/README.md

 ## Challenge Overview

-The Cloud Resume Challenge is a popular cloud architect/engineer challenge aimed at showcasing and improving typical cloud architecture skills while also improving resume visibility.
+The Cloud Resume Challenge is a popular challenge for aspiring cloud architects and engineers, aimed at showcasing and enhancing typical cloud architecture skills while also improving resume visibility.
-The Cloud Resume Challenge serves as a platform for individuals to practice, demonstrate, and improve their cloud skills through the following methods:
+This challenge provides a platform for individuals to practice, demonstrate, and improve their cloud skills through the following means:

 #### Hands-on Experience

 The challenge is designed as a hands-on project to build and demonstrate skills essential for a career as an AWS Cloud Engineer.
 Participants are required to construct a personal resume or portfolio website and include a visitor counter on the site.
 The project must be entirely deployed using various AWS services, providing a practical learning experience in handling cloud resources

 #### Skill Development

 It aids participants in developing crucial cloud skills, including setting up serverless applications, CI/CD pipelines, networking, and ensuring security.
 This aspect of the challenge is vital as it provides a real-world scenario for applying theoretical knowledge obtained from cloud certifications

 #### Resume Enhancement

 By participating in the challenge, individuals have the opportunity to enhance their resumes.
 The challenge allows them to present their resumes using cloud technologies, which not only showcases their technical skills but also makes their resumes more publicly and easily accessible.

 ## Challenge Stages